 Legal Innovation and Technology Fellow at Suffolk University Law School

-Alessandra Ambrogio is a student at Suffolk University Law School and a 3:03 Certified Student Attorney with the Family Advocacy Clinic.
+Alessandra Ambrogio is a student at Suffolk University Law School and a 3:03 Certified Student Attorney with the Suffolk University Law School Clinical Program, specifically with the Family Advocacy Clinic.
 She is also the Legal Innovation and Technology Intern for the Family Advocacy Clinic.

 Alexander Rabanal